cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 The $\text{query}$ function is also almost equivalent, only now the $\text{lower_bound}$ function of the $\text{multiset}$ function should be called instead ($\text{std::lower_bound}$ only works in $O(\log n)$ time if used with random-access iterators).

 Finally the modification request.
-To process it, we must go down the tree, and modify all $\text{multiset}$ from the corresponding segments that contain the effected element.
+To process it, we must go down the tree, and modify all $\text{multiset}$ from the corresponding segments that contain the affected element.
 We simply delete the old value of this element (but only one occurrence), and insert the new value.

 ```cpp